Static Level Ancestors in Practice: Definitions, experimental design and implementations

 \section{Definitions, experimental design and implementations}

 Following the notation and definitions in \cite{Be04}, the {\em depth} of a node $v$ in tree $T$, denoted as $depth(v)$, is the number of edges on the shortest path from $v$ to the root.
 The root itself has depth $0$.
 The {\em height} of a node $v$ in tree $T$, denoted $height(v)$, is the number of nodes on the path from $v$ to its deepest descendant.
-The leaves have height $1$.
+Tree leaves have height $1$.
 The level ancestor of node $v$ at depth $d$, denoted as LA($v,d$), is a node $u$, such that $u$ is an ancestor of $v$ and $depth(u) = d$.
 If such a node does not exist, then LA($v,d$) is undefined.
 The algorithms described in this paper have both preprocessing and query time complexity.
 An algorithm that has preprocessing time $f(n)$ and query time $g(n)$ will be denoted as having complexity $\langle f(n), g(n) \rangle$.

-For the purpose of this study, we have implemented five algorithms for the level ancestor problem, each with a distinct time and space complexity.
-Four of algorithms are components of the optimal algorithm of Bender and Farach-Colton, described in \cite{Be04}, and are eventually combined.
-The five algorithms implemented are listed below, together with their preprocessing and query time bounds:
+For the purpose of this study we have implemented eight algorithms for the level ancestor problem, each with distinct time and space complexies.
+Four of the algorithms are components of the optimal algorithm of Bender and Farach-Colton, described in \cite{Be04}, and are eventually combined.
+The eight algorithms implemented are listed below, together with their preprocessing and query time bounds: